WHY TAKE THIS COURSE?

 The Fundamentals course is normally conducted over four days; it requires at least six dives and at least 30 hours of instruction and encompasses classroom time, land drills, and in-water work

-Dive Alaska is excited to offer a resident instructor in Cameron Miller!
+Dive Alaska is excited to offer a resident instructor in Ron Fancher!
 Having an instructor in-house means that we can offer more flexible training that fits your schedule, while eliminating the need to fly in instructors from out-of-state.
 It also means that any additional training that takes place is offered with regular frequency.

-Instruction tuition for Fundamentals is $750.
-Cost for pool rental, gas fills, tank rentals, classroom, and other course-related expenses is $400.
+Instruction tuition for Fundamentals is $800.
+This includes pool rental, gas fills, tank rentals, classroom, and other course-related expenses.
 Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.

 Tuition is due at time of booking, and is non-refundable 45 days out.
 Full course payment is due 30 days prior to class, and is non-refundable upon payment.
 In the event there is a cancellation or you are unable to attend a course, all efforts will be made to fill the vacant spot, but this is not a guarantee that the spot will be filled.